ACRTTool/SCRTTest/Resources/README.md

 # Project Title
-“Accessibility Conformance Report Tool (ACRT)”
+“Section 508 Conformance Report Tool (SCRT)”

 #project usage
 This application will record test results from trusted testers.All input data will be stored as JSON &/or html file in local machine.
 JSON file can be further manipulated for